gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/01_basics/04_basic-configuration.md

 ## Questions
 1. `git config user.name "Your Name"` only acts on the local repository.
 Think why this is useful.
 2. look at the output of `man git-config`.
 What does `init.defaultBranch` do?
+3. Set `init.defaultBranch` to `main`.
+How does your global config look like?